MicrosoftLearning/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_01_ManageUserRoles.md

 7. Ensure that Raul has "No license assignments found."

 #### Task 2 - Update user license assignments
+# RobertS --> Not sure this would be split into two tasks.
+In the original version (group licensing lab, 3 I think) it had you check the No Licenses, then log on as the user and try to launch office to watch it fail.
+Then add the license in a task.
+Then try again to launch office to show it works.
+I have gotten through enough labs yet to see.
+But if that is not the plan; then you can probably just have 1 task here.

 1. Browse to [https://portal.azure.com/#blade/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/Overview]( https://portal.azure.com/#blade/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/Overview).